tstatler/doctools/guides/acs/search_query/README.md

 individual `query` methods for details.)

 In addition, you can query the custom fields on any object.
-Note, however, that you can only query simple values, such as strings, Numbers, or Booleans.
+Note, however, that you can only query simple values, such as Strings, Dates, Numbers, or Booleans.
 If a custom field takes an array or object as a value, you can't query any of the values stored inside the array or object.
+For more information, see the "Data Types" section in the [Custom Object and Data Fields guide](#!/guide/customfields).

 Currently, ACS does not support case insensitive query.
 To perform case insensitive query on a field, save an additional normalized copy of the original field and perform the query on the